Best Swim Fins for Training

 There are a few reasons I have been using these swim fins over the past few months…

 First, they look gangster.
 We like to look good while we are swimming like our hair is on fire in the pool, and these fins look great and come in a variety of different color combinations.
-(The black and orange are my favs.)
+(The black and green are my favs.)

 Second, they are durable as heck.
 I have been using them almost daily, for long bouts of straight swimming as well as some full blast swimming, and they haven’t aged a minute.
 There’s not a chance these things are going to split unless I swim into Edward Scissorhands.